mrgreenery/SEP3/README.md

 Start the application tier (.NET Web API):

-cd tier-2-api
+cd SEP3/Tier 2 Server C#/WebAPI/WebAPI
-dotnet run
+dotnet run --launch-profile https

 This exposes REST endpoints for the client and communicates with the data tier via gRPC.

 Start the presentation tier (Blazor client):

-cd tier-1-client
+cd SEP3/Tier 1 Client/BlazorApp
-dotnet run
+dotnet run --launch-profile https

 Open the application in the browser using the URL shown in the console.